Joana is a journalist, writer and political commentator.

 As a political commentator Joana has been featured on Channel 4 News, BBC and LBC radio, as well as debates against fellow pundits Peter Oborne, Michael White and Peter Hitchens.

 She holds an MSc in Middle East Politics from the School of Oriental and African Studies, London.
-She has worked as editorial assistant at Pluto Press and as the social affairs correspondent for the Morning Star.
-She currently writes for RT UK online.
+She has worked as editorial assistant at Pluto Press, as the social affairs correspondent for the Morning Star, and as an online reporter and presenter for RT UK.
+She is currently working as a freelance writer and researching for senior journalist and author Paul Mason.

 She loves South London, cats, cycling and Sainsbury’s Apricot Wheats.